+Required Courses

 BIBL-6003 Biblical Hermeneutics 3

 LEDR-6013 Church Growth 3

 LEDR-6033 Managing the Church 3

 MINS-6033 The Church in the Twenty- 3

 First Century

 MINS-6043 Building Ministry Teams 3

 PGRW-6003 The Pastor as a Person 3

 PGRW-6023 Ethical Issues in Ministry 3

-PRWP-6023 Contemporary Approaches to 3
+PRWP-6023 Contemporary Approaches to Preaching 3

-Preaching

-THEO-6013 Contemporary Theological 3
+THEO-6013 Contemporary Theological Issues 3

-Issues

-THEO-6023 Doctrine of Holiness 3

 Graduate students must meet the degree requirements as stated in the Catalog under which they first enrolled.
-Students must earn their degree within a maximum of six (6) years from the first date of enrollment at MVNU.
+Students must earn their degree within a maximum of six

+(6) years from the first date of enrollment at MVNU.
 Students who withdraw from MVNU for more than six (6) months will meet the graduation requirements as stated in the catalog under which they resume enrollment.
 Students changing majors or programs must meet requirements as stated in the Catalog that is current at the time they make such changes.
 A student who receives a grade of less than a "C" will be required to repeat that course until a grade of "C" or better is earned.